fniessink/toisto/README.md

 At the moment, Toisto has the following types of quizzes:

 - Translate a word or phrase from your target language to your source language or the other way around.
-For example, if your native language is English and you're practicing Dutch, Toisto can ask you to give the English version of "Maandag" (which is, you guessed it, "Monday") or ask you to give the Dutch version of "Friday" (which is "Vrijdag").
+For example, if your native language is English and you're practicing Dutch, Toisto can ask you to give the English version of "maandag" (which is, you guessed it, "Monday") or ask you to give the Dutch version of "Friday" (which is "vrijdag").
 - Listen to a word or phrase from your target language and type what you hear.
 For example, if your target language is Finnish, Toisto may say "Tänään on maanantai" (Today is Monday) and that's then what you have to type.
 - Give a singular version of a plural, or a plural version of a singular.
-For example, what is the plural of "Talo" (meaning house in Finnish, and the answer is "Talot") or what is the singular of "Huizen" (meaning houses in Dutch, and the answer is "Huis").
+For example, what is the plural of "talo" (meaning house in Finnish, and the answer is "talot") or what is the singular of "de huizen" (meaning the houses in Dutch, and the answer would be "het huis").
+- Give the diminutive form of a word.
+For example, what is the diminutive form of "het huis" in Dutch (meaning house in Dutch and the answer would be "het huisje").
 - Change the grammatical person from and to first person, second person, and third person.
-For example, when asked what the second person of "Ik eet" (meaning "I eat") is, the correct answer would be "Jij eet" ("You eat").
+For example, when asked what the second person of "ik eet" (meaning "I eat") is, the correct answer would be "jij eet" ("you eat").
 - Change the tense of verbs from present to past tense or the other way around.
-For example, what is the past tense of "She walks" or what is the present tense version of "He painted".
+For example, what is the past tense of "she walks" or what is the present tense version of "he painted".
 - Change the comparative degree of an adjective.
-For example, what is the superlative degree of "Aardig" (which means "Nice", and the answer would be "Aardigst").
+For example, what is the superlative degree of "aardig" (which means "nice", and the answer would be "aardigst").
+- Give the antonym of adjectives.
+For example, what is the antonym of "good"?
+The answer of course being "bad".
 - Change the sentence type of declarative sentences into interrogative sentences and vice versa.
 For example, what is the interrogative form of "The car is black"?
-The answer would be "Is the car black?"
+The answer would be "Is the car black?".

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.